 When will the next Marilyn Jetty Swim occur?

 Every year the Marilyn Jetty Swim is held as part of the Channel 7 Brighton Jetty Classic which is held on the first Sunday in February.
+Our next swim will be Sunday 5 February 2023.

 Who can register for the Marilyn Jetty Swim?